 For as long as I need a house/cat sitter, I will continue to use HouseSitMatch.
 It’s cheap (I was shocked at the prices of some websites!) and the small pay-wall gives me confidence that the house sitters are serious.
 The website is very user-friendly and feels very safe.
 And best of all, Lamia, the CEO is available to contact directly, which really gives the personal non-corporate touch which is really appreciate when you’re finding someone to look after your ‘baby’.

-To start your housesitting adventure or to find your housesitting solution register with HouseSitMatch:
+To start your housesitting or pet-sitting adventure or to find your housesitting solution register with HouseSitMatch: